learndataengineering/learndataengineering.guide/_docs/index.md

 - Pipeline Orchestration tools like Airflow, Azure Data Factory and etc
 - Cloud services for data engineering

-Lets understand the skills one by one here.
+Lets understand the skills one by one.
+First [SQL](https://www.learndataengineering.guide/sql-for-data-engineers).